 If it does, simply re-activate the plugins one at a time until the problem comes back.
 Once it comes back you’ll know that the last plugin you re-activated is the culprit.

 If deactivating all the plugins doesn’t stop the unauthorized posts from being published that will mean the malicious code is hidden somewhere in your blog’s file system and is not part of the theme or one of the installed plugins.

 If that turns out to be the case you’ll probably have no choice except to hire a pro to track down and remove the malicious code.

 There are lots of great individuals and companies that can do the job for you, but I recommend that you go with Sucuri because I’ve used them myself in the past and they always did a great job for me.

 Bottom line: It appears that the person you hired to update your WordPress blog installed malicious code on it that allows him to publish his own posts on your blog without your permission.

 You really need to get this fixed as soon as possible before Google and the other search engines detect the malicious code and mark your blog as being dangerous.

 I hope this helps, Melvin.
 Good luck!

 Update from Melvin: You were exactly right, Rick.
-The unauthorized posts stopped being posted after I activated the Twenty Nineteen theme.
+The unauthorized posts stopped being posted after I activated the Twenty Twenty-One theme.